groupdocs-watermark/GroupDocs.Watermark-Docs/net/getting-started/launch-in-operating-systems-other-than-windows.md

 ## Recommendations

-When using GroupDocs.Watermark in a non-Windows environment in order to improve rendering results we do recommend installing the following packages:
+When using GroupDocs.Watermark in a non-Windows environment, the following packages should be installed to improve rendering results and prevent possible runtime errors:

 1. libgdiplus - is the Mono library that provides a GDI+-compatible API on non-Windows operating systems.
 2. libc6-dev - package contains the symlinks, headers, and object files needed to compile and link programs which use the standard C library.